louisgzli/PipeRec/README.md

 # PipeRec
-This is a integrated tool for Recommend System
+This is an integrated tool for Recommend System